Read Chuck Wendig’s blog. He’s fun and informative.

 “Three days,” he repeated, indicating my direction with the slender device.
 His hand trembled and his words were slurred by saliva.
 “No disruptions.”

 I unlocked the door.
-He went inside, his eyes fastened on the feast.
+He went inside, his eyes fastened on the slurry in the trough of rubberized sheets.
 He did not lock the door from the inside so I turned my key the other way and gave the handle a little jiggle to make sure the bolt was engaged.
 I stood there for several moments, my ear almost touching the wood.
 When the sounds began, my gorge rose in a manner so furious that I emptied the contents of my stomach down the outside of the ornate oak slab that had once kept the secrets of literary royalty.

 A cold breeze came up the stairwell and down the hall, encouraging the money he’d dropped to flutter further along, indicating that I should follow.
 I left the neon slurry of gummy-worms and chardonnay in place, knowing the mess would encourage residents to maintain a wide berth for at least three days.

 Back in my apartment, fortified by another box of wine, I contemplated the list of the two hundred-and-some odd residents.
+I began crossing off the names of people I’d recently witnessed interacting with visiting friends and family.
+I ticked several that kept to themselves and seemed rather lonely or antisocial.
+My hands shook but my resolve strengthened as the number of candidates increased.
 With three years left on my parole for voluntary manslaughter, I have come to the conclusion that managing The Monarch might allow for a delightful nest egg upon my release.